Introduction and background

 Sharing research data

-Research data are an important output from Clinical Trials and NIHR expects appropriate re-use of data.
+Research data is an important output and NIHR expects appropriate re-use of data.
 This is important because re-use of data increases the impact resulting from the initial financial, research infrastructure, and research participants’ investments needed to collect data.
 Appropriately anonymised datasets from NIHR research should be made available for further analysis wherever possible.

-All NIHR Clinical Trials, within the scope outlined in section 2, are required to comply with NIHR’s position statement on the sharing of research data.
+All NIHR research studies, within the scope outlined in section 2, are required to comply with NIHR’s position statement on the sharing of research data.

-Registration means completing the registration process and obtaining a unique trial registration number.
+Registration - Completing the registration process and obtaining a unique trial registration number.
 All NIHR-funded primary research projects are required to register onto the International Standard Randomised Controlled Trial Number Register (ISRCTN).
-In some cases other recognised registries may be appropriate for the primary registry
+In some cases other recognised registries may be appropriate for the primary registry.